 An exciting new area that was explored in 2013, is what Lázló Orlóci called “Quantum Ecology” (i.e., the study of the potential energy structure of biological communities and its environmental and evolutionary determinants); throughout the year I found five manuscripts that incorporate some of the principles of Quantum Physics into Ecology and Evolutionary Biology that are really worth reading:

 - The cutting-edge book written by Orlóci titled “Quantum ecology: Energy structure and its analysis”.
-(I wrote a little bit about this book in another post);
+(I wrote a little bit about this book in another post).
+He has also a couple of other books on this subject here;

 - Community detection in quantum complex networks;